GivingTuesday is a global generosity movement that unleashes the power of radical generosity around the world.

 There is no cost to participating in GivingTuesday.
 GivingTuesday is a free and open movement to unleash generosity and all of our resources are available for free through our website.

-If your nonprofit is using a digital fundraising platform, there may be costs associated with the tool they choose to use.
+If a nonprofit is using a digital fundraising platform, there may be costs associated with the tool they choose to use, but the cost will be no different than it is any other day of the year.
 Nonprofits: you can check with your technology providers for more information.

 If you are an individual who wants to give back, there are many ways to do so.
 GivingTuesday celebrates giving of all types — some may choose to give a financial contribution to their favorite cause or a fundraising drive, others will opt to reach out to neighbors, start an advocacy campaign, donate goods or extra supplies, share gratitude to frontline workers and those keeping us safe.
 If you can show generosity and share kindness, you have something to give!